 Disclosure: I received a free copy of this product for review, all opinions are 100% my own.

 Note: The company Activity Bags has closed.
 I’ve left this post up because it’s a wonderful resource if you can find a homeschool co-op running Activity Bag swaps.

 Activity bags were started by two mothers Paula and Sherri, Paula is a mom to 7 children and Sherri to 4.
 Back in 2002, Paula was trying to come up with fun and educational ways to keep her younger children busy while she worked with her older ones.
 Sound familiar?

 Yes, it’s something ALL of us homeschool mother face isn’t it?
 After brainstorming with her friend Sherri they came up with some great activities that became the Preschool Activities in a Bag ebook 1, that I loved so much.
 Over time they have added more wonderful ebooks to their line, covering topics of reading, math, science, and travel games.

 So what exactly are Activity Bags?
 They are kits you put together that have everything needed for that activity in a ziplock bag.
 This makes it easy for the child to open and get started, no hunting for missing supplies!

 The books were designed to be used in a swap group.
-So each person would make up 1, 10, or 20 etc. bags of 1 activity, they you would swap the bags with other mom's making up different activities from the book.
-I've seen online swaps held for these activities as well.
+So each person would make up 1, 10, or 20, etc. bags of 1 activity, then you would swap the bags with other mom’s making up different activities from the book.
+I’ve seen online swaps held for these activities as well.